 Choosing a home inspector!

 I have heard this question asked many times about choosing a home inspector, I can only add my perspective.
 The first thing I would look at is his/her experience in general.
 Does he/she have a background in construction?
 How much home inspection specific education does he have?
 Is the inspector just an inspector, meaning does he have other qualifications ie) Certified Master Inspector (CMI).
 IAC2 mold or radon accreditations showing his/her integrity to the profession and not just settling as an inspector.

 Does the home inspector perform any other ancillary services like lead testing, termite testing, asbestos testing, again these show the inspector is updated and experienced?
 Infrared scans (thermography) are they free with the inspection or an ancillary added cost?
 When offered, infrared services are a large commitment both financially and educationally by the home inspector again showing his commitment to the profession.

-Is the home inspector affiliated with any associations, how long?
-Is there a contract to sign, will you get a copy of the inspectors Standard of Practice which outlines what is and is not inspected.
+Does the home inspector affiliate with any associations, how long?
+Ask if there is a contract to sign, will you get a copy of the inspectors Standard of Practice which outlines what is and is not inspected.
 Is the inspector bound by a code of ethics?